kirantejatummuri/group7_hw2b/test/README.md

 ### test_sample.py

-This file contains a sample test case.
-It checks if `2 == 2`.
-Since this is a valid equation, our test always passes.
+This file contains sample test cases.
+Functions preceeding with `test_` are run by pytest.
+We have two sample functions, `test_addition` and `test_substraction` which perform simple arithmetic operations of addition and subtraction.